December 25. Kazinform's timeline of major events

 Christmas Day

-The Western Christian Church and some Eastern Christian Churches celebrate Christmas on the 25th of December.
-It is one of the crucial Christian festivities and also an official holiday in more than 100 countries.
+The Western Christian Church and some Eastern Christian Churches celebrate Christmas on December 25.
+It is one of the crucial Christian festivals and also an official holiday in more than 100 countries.

 EVENTS

-1979 - «Monuments of Ancient Taraz» State Reserve Museum is created.
-The museum includes monuments of ancient Taraz as well as town planning and architectural monuments of the Auliye Ata period.
-They are the Aisha Bibi, Karakhan, Babaja Khatun, Dauitbek (Shamansur) mausoleums, the Abdykadyr Mosque, Saka burial mounds of Ushtobe, Tortkul and more.
+1979 - «Monuments of Ancient Taraz» State Reserve Museum was created.
+The museum includes monuments of ancient Taraz, as well as town planning and architectural monuments of the Auliye Ata period.
+There are the Aisha Bibi, Karakhan, Babaja Khatun, Dauitbek (Shamansur) mausoleums, the Abdykadyr Mosque, Saka burial mounds of Ushtobe, to name but a few.

-2006 – A premiere of a 26-minute documentary ‘Akhmet Zhubanov’ is held in Almaty city.
-The documentary is filmed in Almaty, Astana, and Paris and depicts the unknown pages of Zhubanov’s life.

 2012 - The ceremony to launch commissioning works at the factory manufacturing photovoltaic modules of Astana Solar LLP, a subsidiary of Kazatomprom NAC JSC, takes place in Astana.
-On the first solar cell, First President-Elbasy Nursultan Nazarbayev makes the entry «The First Kazakhstan Module.
+On the first solar cell, President Nursultan Nazarbayev made the entry «The First Kazakhstan Module.
 Congratulations!
 N.Nazarbayev.»

-2014 – First President of Kazakhstan-Elbasy Nursultan Nazarbayev establishes the Order of Labor Glory.
+2014 - President of Kazakhstan Nursultan Nazarbayev establishes the Order of Labor Glory.
 A holder of all three classes of the Order shall be equal to a Hero of Labor.

 2015 - Kazpost JSC issues a postage stamp dedicated to the Astana EXPO 2017 International Specialized Exhibition.